 Dry skin is characterized by a skin type that does not create enough sebum, or oils, produced by your sebaceous glands.

 Without enough of these oils, the skin’s moisture barrier can become weakened.
-A weakened skin barrier can’t retain the important substances to keep it hydrated, supple and moisturized.
+A weakened skin barrier can’t retain the important substances to keep it hydrated, supple, and moisturized.

 That is why a targeted skincare routine for dry skin is extremely helpful.
-It reintroduces hydrating and soothing ingredients to your stratum corneum layer (outer layer) of skin to strengthen your skin barrier among other benefits.
+It reintroduces hydrating and soothing ingredients to your stratum corneum layer (outer layer) of skin to strengthen your skin barrier, among other benefits.